NowlinB/Project-Obelisk/README.md

 ![Setting up remote desktop on the client pcs](https://github.com/NowlinB/Project-Obelisk/assets/38094031/bcb46c1f-04a6-4221-a1d1-621e3c3c8543)

-Now I am remoting into client 2 from Windows server
+Now I am remoting into client 2 from the Windows server

 ![Remoting in to User 2 on the Windows Server](https://github.com/NowlinB/Project-Obelisk/assets/38094031/615c2bf6-3cd6-4a58-8338-85acf5c3385d)